-- Mock Orange Sweet English Dogwood Philadelphus Coronarius Shrub Flower Jocad (20 Seeds)
+- 20 MOCK ORANGE Sweet English Dogwood Philadelphus Coronarius Shrub Flower Seeds

 The mock orange produces seeds in the late summer.
 The seed pods dry up and split open, spreading the seeds around the base of the plant.
 Some of them are so light that they spread in the wind if there’s a breeze in the garden.

 If you’re growing two varieties of mock orange in the garden, the resulting plants grown from the seeds bear the hybrid characteristics of both plants.
 Mock orange seeds require stratification through cold before germination.